Esri/raster-deep-learning/README.md

 3. Set up the Python deep learning environment in ArcGIS.

-   Starting from ArcGIS Pro 2.6 and ArcGIS Enterprise 10.8.1, *[Deep Learning Libraries Installers for ArcGIS](https://github.com/esri/deep-learning-frameworks)* are provided, which includes a broad collection of components, such as PyTorch, TensorFlow, Fast.ai, that are required to run Deep Learning workflows in this repository.
+   Starting from ArcGIS Pro 2.6 and ArcGIS Enterprise 10.8.1, *[Deep Learning Libraries Installers for ArcGIS](https://github.com/esri/deep-learning-frameworks)* are provided, which include a broad collection of components, such as PyTorch, TensorFlow, Fast.ai, that are required to run Deep Learning workflows in this repository.
    Users can download the installers from this GitHub repository: https://github.com/Esri/deep-learning-frameworks.

    For users on ArcGIS Pro 2.5 and ArcGIS Enterprise 10.8, or older.
-Please install the required deep learning libraries listed in *[requirements.txt](requirements.txt)*.
+Please install the required deep learning libraries listed in *[requirements.txt](requirements.txt)* using the following steps:

    - Install Python environments in ArcGIS Pro using the *[ArcGIS Pro Python Package Manager](http://pro.arcgis.com/en/pro-app/arcpy/get-started/what-is-conda.htm)*.